Trust Administration Attorney in Thousand Oaks and Westlake Village, CA

 Trust Laws and Required Procedures Must Be Followed

-The big difference is that probate takes place in a courtroom, whereas the administration of a trust is generally conducted in private without any court intervention.
-In addition, the time for administering a trust estate may be much shorter than a probate and the cost for administering a trust may be less than for a probate.
+A major advantage of trust administration over probate is that it is private and can be conducted without any court involvement.
+In addition, the time to complete the administration is often much shorter than a probate and the cost for administering a trust may be less than for a probate.

 What are the Trustee’s Responsibilities?

-Handling the administration of a trust entails an abundance of legal and financial issues.
+Handling the administration of a trust entails complicated and often deadline-driven legal and financial issues.
 The appointed trustee is a legal fiduciary and is duty bound to properly administer the trust pursuant to the trust’s terms and California state law.
 Our law firm has developed a proprietary system for efficiently handling all aspects of a trust administration which our clients have found extremely beneficial.
 Please give us a call so we can help you.

 Our trust attorneys serve Thousand Oaks, Westlake Village, Moorpark, Camarillo, Simi Valley, Agoura and other cities throughout Ventura County and Los Angeles County and have been helping clients administer trusts for over 35 years.

 Copyright © Family Security Law Group, APC.
 All rights reserved.
 You may reproduce materials available at this site for your own personal use and for non-commercial distribution.
 All copies must include this copyright statement.
 Some artwork provided under license agreement.